italohdc/italohdc.github.io/_posts/2017-09-24-multitouch-gestures-ubuntu-fusuma.md

 updated:   2018-06-01 10:30:00 +0000
 lang:   en
 thumbnail: macbook_pro-trackpad.jpg
+banner: person-using-touchpad.jpg
+banner-credits: Photo by Sergey Zolkin on Unsplash
 ---

 If you ever used a MacBook (or if you have a Windows 10 laptop with a compatible touchpad), you know how pleasant and useful can be the trackpad gestures to change desktops, show all open windows and pinch-to-zoom.
 Beyond the visual effects, these tools are more intuitive than a keyboard shortcut and thus can improve our productivity.